 If you are planning on visiting Mexico, click here for our informative post about safety in Mexico.

-Some of the best Mexican street snacks are tacos, quesadillas, curritos and tortas as described above.
+Some of the best Mexican street snacks are tacos, quesadillas, burritos and tortas.

 Mexican street food is called ‘antojitos’ which means ‘little cravings’.
 It is prepared by independent vendors and sold from small stands on the street.
 Mexico street food varies from stall to stall, so take a good look at what is on offer as stalls are often clustered together.

 Mexican street food is not a formal meal and is usually based on corn products.
 You may think you’ve eaten these Mexican dishes in popular Mexican restaurant chains around the word, but nothing can compare to the flavours of authentic street food prepared by locals.

 How Much Does Mexican Street Food Cost?

 Mexican street food is extremely cheap.
 For around 20 Mexican Pesos (70p), you can eat small tacos.
 Order several and you will be full!

 If you intend to spend time exploring Mexican cities and eating street food, check our our Travel Resources page for accessories to keep your money safe.

 Where Can You Find a Mexican Street Food Vendor?

 You can find Mexican street food vendors easily in the streets around markets and public transport depots.
 Another way to find them is by taking your time and wandering around a town or city.